mwseaberg/DotsAndBoxesMERG/README.md

 Dots and Boxes app made using Android Studio.

 <ins>**Features**</ins><br>
-- TODO update this
+- Home Screen
+  * Access to How to Play, Game Settings
+- Game Settings Screen
+  * Functional icon/color selection
+  * Access to GamePlay Screen
 - GamePlay Screen
-  * Working game play
-  * 2 player functionality
+  * Functional 2 player game
-  * Player icons
-- Home Screen
-  * Navigation to How To Play Screen or GamePlay
+  * Access to How to Play
 - How To Play Screen
   * Written instructions
   * Video tutorial
-- Game Settings Screen
-  * Navigation to GamePlay Screen
-  * This screen to be updated with integration of gamplay